TheHiperDev/bank-cpp/README.md

 It's a bank system made in C++ using classes, but in the code, void dominances.
 That means that I mostly used voids.
 When u run the code, you would need to put the password to get in.
-The password is the date that I made the code in.
+The password is the date that I made the code.
 After you entered the password, you would see 3 menus: 1.
 Personal Account, 2.
 Credit Account 3.
 Exit (do I need to explain this to you?)

 The Personal Account is you're normal account and you have in balance of 5000$ (ofc not real), you can withdraw or Deposit money there, and it will be saved.